-After coming down from the Dolphin point, we went to a sunset view point by descending some 200 steps and reaching a small balcony area from where you will get the amazing view of the lush mountains.
+After coming down from the Dolphin point, we went to a sunset viewpoint by descending some 200 steps and reaching a small balcony area from where you will get the amazing view of the lush mountains.
 You can sip on some hot masala chai (tea) and enjoy the view until it gets dark.
-You need to climb back those steps before it completely becomes dark because their is not street light on those steps.
+You need to climb back those steps before it completely becomes dark because there is no street light on those steps.

 On our way back to Bangalore, we took a detour to visit Valparai, a quaint hill station in the Coimbatore district of Tamil Nadu.

 Like my post?
 Pin it for later by clicking the image below.